Skip to main content

 Keyboard layout

-With GNOME, open the Overlay using the Super button on your keyboard or by clicking the applications icon in the dock and then find and click on "Region and Language".
+With GNOME, open the Overlay using the Super button on your keyboard and search for "Keyboard Layout" or open the settings app and find "Keyboard" on the sidebar.

 You will now be shown the following dialog.